MIT PGP Public Key Server

 2. So, you can't delete my key, is there anything I can do?

 If you still have the private key, you can use your PGP software to generate a revocation certificate, and upload that to the keyserver.
 The exact procedure for generating a revocation certificate varies depending on what PGP software you are using, please consult the documentation for more information.
+This will not delete your key from the key server, but it will tell people who download it that the key has been revoked, and should not be used.

 3. But the reason I want to delete my key from the keyserver is that I lost the private key (so I can't generate a revocation certificate), can you please delete my key for me?